Type Hype: Tips for Typography and Design

 Text that is skewed too tall or too wide hurts the eyes and screams, “Amateur!” louder than comic sans in all caps.

-Skewing text often occurs when the design maker attempts to make a block of text – or lines of type – fit into the constrains of the design or ad.
+Skewing text often occurs when the design maker attempts to make a block of text – or lines of type – fit into the constraints of the design or ad.
 They have taken their mouse, grabbed a corner, and proceeded to ‘eyeball’ their way into making it fit.

 An awesome set of tools for any budding typographer are typographic grid systems.
 A typographic grid is a two-dimensional structure made up of a series of intersecting vertical and horizontal axis used to structure content.
-The grid serves as an armature on which a designer can organize text and images in a rational, easy to absorb manner.
+The grid serves as an armature on which a designer can organize text and images in a rational, easy-to-absorb manner.

 Made popular by the International Typographic Style movement and pioneered by legends like Josef Müller-Brockmann and Wim Crouwel, the grid is the foundation of any solid design.
 The Grid System is an ever-growing resource where graphic designers can learn about grid systems.